Research on care, maternity (ontology, epistemology, ethics), and self-sacrifice

 Summary of qualifications of Inge van Nistelrooij (1967)

-- An expert in the field of care ethics, launched by her awarded MA-thesis on the ethics of care in 1995.
+- A longstanding expert in the field of care ethics, launched by her awarded MA-thesis on the ethics of care in 1995.

-- Academic interests: keeping the tension alive between theory & qualitative empirical research.
+- Academic interests: the fruitful dialectic between theory & qualitative empirical research.

-- Research interests: care ethics & phenomenology, maternal theory & birth narratives & birth practices, institutional practices of ethical reflection & case deliberation that include patients & family, nonverbal inquiry.
+- Research interests: relational, narrative and dialogical theories of the self, maternal theory & birth narratives & birth practices, and institutional practices of care and ethical reflection that include patients & family, nonverbal inquiry, and learning communities.

-- Demonstrated experience in academic publishing and acquisition of research funds.
+- Demonstrated experience in academic publishing, editing, reviewing, and acquisition of research funds.

 - Ability to perform well in complex analyses, multidisciplinary research groups, and under time pressure.